TLantern/Countypuller/Chatbot/cc-frontend/USER_TYPE_SYSTEM.md

 - Existing users default to LPH type
 - No data migration needed for existing Lis Pendens records
 - Maryland Case Search table is new and empty initially
+- Hillsborough NH table is new and empty initially